 2.3 Cooking Tools

-- Pots: For boiling noodles and making broths.
+- Pots: For boiling noodles or making broth .

-- Pans: A wok or a skillet is ideal for stir-frying ingredients together.
+- Pans: A wok or skillet is best for stir-frying .

 Section 3: Popular Rice Noodle Recipes